nadia-nh/rc-love2d-platformer/README.md

 Run with LÖVE:

-1. From inside the folder
+1. Either run from inside the folder
 ```
   love ./
 ```
-2. Point LÖVE at this folder
+2. Or point LÖVE at the folder
 ```
   love <path-to-folder>\rc-love2d-platformer\
 ```